Taiga of North America: Endangered species

 The taiga is inhabited by many species, some of which are endangered, and include the Canadian lynx, gray wolf, and grizzly bear.
 The Canadian lynx is one well-known animal to inhabit the North American taiga region and is listed as threatened in the U.S. The mother lynx will have a litter of about 4 kittens in the spring.
-Following the birth, the female is the sole caretaker, not letting them out of her sight until 12 months when they begin to learn to hunt.
+Following the birth, the female is the sole caretaker, nursing them for about 5 months and teaching them to hunt.
+They will stay with her until the next breeding season.
 According to the USDS Forest Service, protection for the lynx has increased since 2000, which marks the date it became protected under the Endangered Species Act.
 Since much of the lynx's habitat is land managed by the agency, efforts to maintain and increase the habitat for the Canadian lynx using forest management plans are underway.

 The taiga region is also interspersed with various plant species.
 The endangered or threatened species include Labrador tea, lady's slipper orchid, helleborine orchid, longleaf pine, lingonberry plant, Newfoundland pine marten, Methuselahs beard, lodgepole pine, and Scots pine.
 The life history of longleaf pine is a tree species that has been around for quite some time and can reach more than 250 years in age.
 To begin the tree's life, a seed falls from the parent in October to late November awaiting water to begin germination in a few weeks.
 Those individuals that make it, will enter what is known as the grass stage.
 During this stage, the roots are established, and the bud of the tree is protected from fire.
 Years later, the longleaf will reach about 6–10 ft in height and the diameter will increase with time.
 Somewhere around 30 years after the trees will begin to produce cones with fertile seeds and average about 110 ft at maturity.
 One recent study discusses the effects of logging in the 1950s on pine species.
 Since then, conservation efforts have increased the number of pine (and other) tree species.
 The Nature Conservancy is prioritizing its protection efforts to rebuild long-leaf pine forests through land purchases, conservation easements, and management of land sites.
 Restoration is also a large part of efforts to ensure the long-leaf pine remains extant.
 By planting seedlings, controlling competitive vegetation, and controlling burning methods, scientists and volunteers are working to increase the number of long-leaf pine.